rymut/cmake_parse_python_argparse/README.md

 - [ ] Parse usage to get number of arguments
 - [x] Bug: Wrong detection of `-nr, --no-remote`
 - [x] Name fallback should always choose long name (if present)
+- [ ] Set narg when optional value is flag

 ## Format